julienpontabry/fstg_toolkit/README.md

 python -m fstg_toolkit --help
 ```

-Use the `--help` option with any command to get help.
+Use the `--help` option with any command to get specific help.
 Some examples and explanations are provided in the next section.

 ## Examples

-### Build a Graph
+### Build one or multiple graphs

 Assume the timeseries of correlation matrices are stored in a numpy pickle file (`matrices.npz` or `matrices.npy`) and the definitions of the areas and regions are in a CSV file (`areas.csv`).